-Extraordinary members may be appointed by the chair, after consultation with the minister.
-Extraordinary members are appointed with representation from individuals with experience in workers' interests and from individuals with experience in employers' interests [s.
+Extraordinary members are appointed by the chair, after consultation with the minister.
+Extraordinary members are appointed with representation from individuals with experience in employers' interests and from individuals with experience in workers' interests [s.
 232(2)(c)].
 An extraordinary member holds office for the period of time required to discharge his or her duties as a member of a panel appointed by the chair under s.
 238(5)(b) or (6)(b) [s.
 232(5)].

 WCAT members must take an oath of office, by oath or solemn affirmation, and must perform their duties and functions in a fair, impartial and expeditious manner [s.
 232(7) and (8)].
-The oath of office must take the following form [Workers Compensation Act Appeal Regulation, B.C.
-Reg.
-321/02, s.
-3]:
+The oath of office must take the following form [Appeal Regulation 3]: